joshuawboone/barkitup/zettalights/Saber/ASSEMBLY.md

 ![JST being plugged in](photos/photo_6_2026-06-17_00-31-32.jpg)

-Hold the handle with the threaded blade-end opening facing up.
-Connect the JST connector into the handle JST socket inside.
+Connect the blade assembly JST connector into the handle JST socket.
 The connector is keyed — it only goes in one way.
-Once connected, thread the blade base segment onto the handle using the open cap.
-Hand-tight.
-I found holding the blade with knees, holding handle still/steady in one hand and screwing the cap on is easiest.
-Keeping the blade and handle mostly stable while screwing will precent the LEDs from twisting inside for the best visual apprearance.

 > **Polarity note:** The JST connector is keyed but double-check that it seats fully before threading the blade on.
+It should click.

 ### Step 9 — Power on test